kbabioch/otca/README.md

 no further actions can be taken by this CA.

-In case of a breach, or whenever certificates expire, one simply starts from scratch and simply eplaces the old certificates.
+In case of a breach, or whenever certificates expire, one simply starts from scratch and simply replaces the old certificates.
 Given that only two entities are involved, this is not too much of a hassle.

 ## PREREQUISITES

-otca is a sophisticated Bash script built around [openssl][openssl].
-There are no particular restrictions used versions.
+otca is a somehwat sophisticated Bash script built around [openssl][openssl].
 It has been developed and tested with OpenSSL 1.0.2 in mind, but other versions should work fine, too.

 ## USAGE